-TENTH SUNDAY AFTER PENTECOST August 9, 2020 Call To Worship I will listen to what God the Lord says; he promises peace to his people, his faithful servants Surely his salvation is near those who fear him, he promises peace to his people, his faithful servants The Lord will indeed give what is good, and our land will yield its harvest.
+TENTH SUNDAY AFTER PENTECOST August 9, 2020

+I will listen to what God the Lord says;

+he promises peace to his people, his faithful servants

+Surely his salvation is near those who fear him,

+he promises peace to his people, his faithful servants

+The Lord will indeed give what is good, and our land will yield its harvest.

-he promises peace to his people, his faithful servants (adapted from Psalm 85) Prayer of the Day God of all time and space, you've passed then stories of your faithfulness to us by the mouths of the faithful, and through the pages of sacred scripture.
+he promises peace to his people, his faithful servants

+God of all time and space, you've passed then stories of your faithfulness to us by the mouths of the faithful, and through the pages of sacred scripture.
 Bless us like you servant Isaiah, that we might take these holy texts into ourselves, always remembering your call, faithfulness, and saving of our lives by the life, death, and resurrection of your Son, Jesus Christ, our Savior and Lord.
-Amen.